How Biased are Your Features?: Computing Fairness Influence Functions with Global Sensitivity Analysis: Experimental Evaluations

 \subsection{Experimental Setup}

-We conduct experiments on Red Hat Enterprise Linux Server release 6.10 (Santiago) with $ \text{E}5-2690 \text{ v}3 $ CPU and $ 8 $GB of RAM.
-Since our objective is to compute FIFs for any classifier, we do not perform any tuning of hyper-parameters during training.
-We use the default hyper-parameter choices available in Scikit-learn~\cite{scikit-learn}.
-The only parameter that we choose in {\framework} is the maximum order of intersectionality, namely $ \lambda $.
-We present the ablation study w.r.t.\ $ \lambda $ in Appendix~\ref{sec:ablation}.
+We perform experiments on a Red Hat Enterprise Linux Server release 6.10 (Santiago) that has an $\text{E}5-2690 \text{ v}3$ CPU and 16GB of RAM.
+With the aim of computing FIFs for any classifier, we do not adjust the classifier's hyper-parameters during training.
+Instead, we utilize the default hyper-parameters provided by Scikit-learn~\cite{scikit-learn}.
+For equalized odds and predictive parity, {\framework} (similarly SHAP) is deployed twice.
+Hence, we double the time limit, $ 2*300 = 600 $ seconds.